HouseElves/kanji_time_public/docs/source/design/review.rst

 Design Philosophy
 -----------------

-Guiding principals in Kanji Time that govern design choices include the below actions.
+Guiding principles in Kanji Time that govern design choices include the below actions.

 #. **Clarity over Cleverness**

-   Favor plain well-factored modules, predictable flow, and easily understood composition over clever, obscure, or gimicky structure.
+   Favor plain well-factored modules, predictable flow, and easily understood composition over clever, obscure, or gimmicky structure.

 #. **Practical Purity**

-   Hew to clear design ideals whereever possible but also be willing to be pragmatic about breaking purity in a well documented fashion in the interest of obtaining results.
+   Hew to clear design ideals wherever possible but also be willing to be pragmatic about breaking purity in a well documented fashion in the interest of obtaining results.

 #. **Documentation-Driven Development**